LIQUOR LICENSING > CODES OF PRACTICE

 The General Code took effect on 18 January 2013 and was amended on 1 March 2014.
-This General Code includes measures relating to minors, promoting a responsible attitude towards the consumption of liquor, drink spiking, intoxication, disorderly or offensive behaviour, disturbances, risk assessment and staff training.
-CBS has issued Guidelines to assist licensees to comply with the General Code.
+This General Code includes measures relating to minors, responsible attitude towards the consumption of liquor, drink spiking, intoxication, disorderly or offensive behaviour, disturbances, risk assessment and staff training.
+CBS has issued guidelines to assist licensees to comply with the General Code.

 - Guidelines – General Code of Practice

 - Intoxication Guidelines – Summary for Bar Staff